mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 ## Legacy projects

 I used to keep a regular section in my retrospectives for updates on my legacy businesses, but the writeups have gotten pretty boring.

-I'm not spending any time on these projects, so the updates basically boil down to: I didn't do anything, but the numbers are
+They're all essentially, "I didn't do anything, but here's how that affected my metrics."

+I'm hereby replacing the "Legacy projects" section with a "Side projects" section that describes the hobby projects I work on during evenings and weekends.

 ## Side projects

+### Lenny

+Lenny is a service that I created to waste time for people that send me spam emails.
+I was inspired [an automated phone recording](https://www.youtube.com/channel/UCrBZYWrikliO6EPZKM7KxVQ) that someone set up.
+The author created a VoIP number that takes calls from telemarketers and responds with automated recordings of a kindly Australian man that gives long-winded responses to telemarketers.

+### PicoShare

 ## Wrap up